KormexGit/GM-Animate/README.md

 You can also find full documentation on the [Github wiki page](https://github.com/KormexGit/GM-Animate/wiki).

+Sample project is in the repo but still WIP!

 ### Features:
 - Play multiple sprite animations on one object
 - Check if an animation has finished or is on a specified frame